-How do cheesecloth bags prevent pests as horse flies from entering my home?
+How do cheesecloth bags prevent pests such as horse flies from entering my home?

 Cheesecloth is an excellent insect barrier because it keeps out even tiny insects since its weave is very fine.
-Just make sure to monitor how often you need to replace these sachets since they’ll eventually break down from exposure to the elements.
+Just monitor how often you need to replace these sachets since they’ll eventually break down from exposure to the elements.

 How do I make a flycatcher?

-This is one of those cool things you can build with stuff that’s lying around your house!
-All you require is an emptied plastic bottle, some string and tape, and this trap will be good as new even after hundreds or thousands of flies have been caught inside (don’t forget to give them water)!
+This is one of those cool things you can build with stuff around your house!
+All you require is an emptied plastic bottle, some string, and tape, and this trap will be good as new even after hundreds or thousands of flies have been caught inside (don’t forget to give them water)!

 Practical Methods for Fly Control in Backyards

-These techniques take longer than chemical sprays but are much more sustainable so that they won’t harm the environment as much.
+These techniques take longer than chemical sprays but are much more sustainable, so they won’t harm the environment as much.